leolana/EightHair/README.md

 # EightHair
-Eight Hair, its like 7 Hair +1
+Eight Hair, its like 7 +1